SkyWalkerPS/quantum-tunneling/README.md

 - Self Explanatory Code and/or Comments Explaining Code in detail (using Better Comments extension)
 - Fetch Upstream in forked repository and pull before coding
 - Always follow the [post commit](#post-commits) guidelines
+- Always contibute by making a different branch and adding your code there

 # Pre-requisites
 - HTML